MicrosoftDocs/quantum-docs/articles/provider-support-rigetti.md

 This article describes the Microsoft support policy that applies when you use the Rigetti provider in Azure Quantum.
 The article applies to any of the [targets](xref:microsoft.quantum.providers.rigetti#targets) offered by the Rigetti provider.

-If you're using the Rigetti provider and experience unexpected issues, you can contact the Azure Support team for help
+If you're using the Rigetti provider and experience unexpected issues, you can contact the Azure Support team for help.

 In some situations, the Azure Support team will need to redirect you to Rigetti's support team.
-You may receive a quicker response by reaching out to Rigetti directly.
+You may receive a quicker response by reaching out to Rigetti directly at [https://rigetti.zendesk.com/hc/](https://rigetti.zendesk.com/hc/).
 This article details this process and answers some frequently asked questions.

 ## Support points of contact